brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 Where the previous solution returned no results, the `end_timestamp` approach brings back the correct row representing the state of the previous transaction.

-## Solving the promotions usecase
+## Solving the promotions use case

-We can now solve the promotions usecase as it stands.
-Which orders qualified for the promotion in the month of August 1996, based on the latest change data capture data at end August 2024?
+We can now solve the promotions use case as it stands.
+Which orders qualified for the promotion in August 1996, based on the latest change data capture data at the end of August 2024?

 ```sql title="Identifying qualifying orders"
 SELECT